luketudge/introduction-to-programming/topics/extras/glossary.md

 ## error

-If part of our program cannot be carried out, either because we have not written it according to the allowed [syntax](#syntax) or because we have asked Python to do something that is not possible (such as open a non-existent file), then our program will stop running and Python will display a message with some information about the error.
+Sometimes our program fails and cannot be completed, either because we have not written the program according to the allowed [syntax](#syntax) or because an [exception](#exception) occurs that our program cannot handle.
+In this case, our program will stop running and Python will display a message with some information about the 'error' that occurred.
 Any parts of the program that follow the occurrence of the error will not be carried out.

 An example error message: